deepeyesuk/navien-comms/release-notes/service-agent-app.md

 - Version : 1.3.3
 - Code:
 - Change history
-  - A boiler-readings on each job is categorised automatically by boiler-type which is predefined by serial number
+  - Boiler readings for each job are automatically categorized based on the predefined serial number for each boiler type.
-  - Job updated to CIC includes the boiler-readings
+  - Jobs that are updated to CIC now include the boiler readings.
-  - Camera/Preview UX updated to retake a picture
+  - The camera/preview user experience has been updated to allow for picture retakes.
-  - Bugfix on signup
+  - A bug in the signup process has been fixed
-  - System and package updated
+  - The system and packages have been updated

 ### 17/02/2023